 When will I get better?

-It may take approximately two years for you to reach your full potential following your injury.
-As the spinal cord recovers from the shock of the injury, you may make some progress with movement and/or sensation.
-Although progress and adaptation is possible, it is important to remember that there is not yet any repair for spinal cord injury, but research into this continues.
+As the spinal cord recovers from the shock of the injury, you may make some progress.
+However, it may take approximately two years for you to reach your full potential with regard to movement and/or sensation following your injury.
+Progress and adaptation is possible, but it is important to remember that there is not yet any repair for spinal cord injury, but research into this continues.

 What will I be able to do in the future?